 - Upload this ISO to the catalog you created above.
 Choose the “Media and Other” tab, and then use the upload button.

 - In your virtual datacenter, create a VM connecting the ISO to the VM.
 Start up the VM and install Ubuntu.

 - Once it starts, assign an IP address to the jump box by logging into the VM and assigning a static IP address using Ubuntu’s instructions.

 Install a set of packages we will need for various purposes during this installation

 sudo apt-get -y install libsqlite3-dev genisoimage libxslt-dev libxml2-dev whois openssl bind9 libpq-dev libmysqlclient-dev

-Refer to the BOSH Command Line Interface topic for installation instructions.View the source for this page in GitHub
+Refer to the BOSH Command Line Interface topic for installation instructions.Create a pull request or raise an issue on the source for this page in GitHub